dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 If that looks interesting, let's begin 👩‍💻

-### 🤖 Setting up a Telegram Bot
+### 🤖 Getting A Token
-First, we need to set up a Telegram bot that is associated with your Telegram account.
+First, we need to set up a bot that is associated with your Telegram account.
 If you don't have a Telegram account, you can [create](https://telegram.org/) one for free.

 Once already have an account, click [here](https://t.me/botfather) to start creating a bot.